 Nearly 100 years later, sports betting finally became legal in Illinois.

-Yes, though at the moment, betting in the city of Chicago itself must be done online.
-There are currently five online sportsbooks in the state: DraftKings, FanDuel, BetRivers, PointsBet and William Hill.
+Yes, there are currently six online sportsbooks in the state: Barstool, DraftKings, FanDuel, BetRivers, PointsBet and William Hill.

 You can bet on sports at any of the retail sportsbooks listed above in the Chicagoland area, as well.